mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 You may notice the following:

 * The links are set to `display: block;` with a `width` of 50%.
-This ostensibly aligns the links and stops either one from taking up more than half the page, but it's a bad move: all the whitespace between the two snippets of text acts as part of the links:[^change]
+This ostensibly aligns the links and stops either one from taking up more than half the page, but it's a bad move: all the whitespace between the two snippets of text acts as part of the links:

 [^change]: Note that the appearance of this site may have changed since the screenshots in this post were taken.